Social Services and Children of the State Department

 Inspecting nurses, employed by the Department, inspected the homes of foster mothers looking after babies under the infant life provisions of the Act.
 These babies had single mothers who placed them in temporary foster homes so that they could earn a living to support them.

-The Department managed the already existing Ashley Home for Boys and Omaru (in Launceston) and Hobart Receiving Homes.
-It established and managed the Cottage Home, Malmesbury Girls' Home, Rochebank Hostel, and Wybra Hall, as well as Kanangra and Gilburn Receiving Homes.
+The Department managed the already-existing Ashley Home for Boys and Omaru (in Launceston) and Hobart Receiving Homes.
+It established and managed the Cottage Home, Malmesbury Girls' Home, Rochebank Hostel, Wybra Hall, and Weeroona Girls' Training Centre as well as Kanangra and Gilburn Receiving Homes.

 Between 1934 and 1946, another of the Department's functions was to oversee the nominated passage scheme whereby a family member or friend paid the fare of a British immigrant.
 In the 1930s, to be eligible, the immigrants had to be farm boys or domestic servants.
 The scheme came to an end in June 1940 because of World War Two.
 Four years later, the Department was getting ready for a post war migration boom.
 In particular, it prepared to deal with the adoption of war orphans and youth migration for Fairbridge and Salvation Army Schools.
 Children did eventually come to Tasmania under the Fairbridge scheme but not with the Salvation Army.